johanhedin/nanoca/doc/SMARTCARD.md

 The `--no-cache` option is used so that pkcs15-tool does not use the opensc file cache concept that Fedora activates out-of-the-box.
 The default settings are that pkcs15-init is not cached but pkcs15-tool is.
-This totally mess up things when you modify your card with pkcs15-init and then view the changes with pkcs15-tool.
+This totally messes up things when you modify your card with pkcs15-init and then view the changes with pkcs15-tool.
 The caching can also be controlled system wide via `/etc/opensc.conf`.